raineorshine/npm-check-updates/README.md

 -w, --workspace <s>        Run on one or more specified workspaces.
 Add
                            --root to also upgrade the root project. (default:
                            [])
 -ws, --workspaces          Run on all workspaces.
-All --root to also upgrade
+Add --root to also upgrade
                            the root project.
 -V, --version              output the version number -h, --help                 display help for command